9.2 Multi Agency Escalation Policy

 SCOPE OF THIS CHAPTER

-This chapter describes the Knowsley Escalation policy and process when there are concerns or differences between professionals from different agencies working with a child and their family.
+This chapter describes the Knowsley Safeguarding Children Partnership Multi-Agency Escalation policy and process when there are concerns or differences between professionals from different agencies working with a child and their family.
 Emphasis is made on dealing with differences of opinion in a timely way and ensuring a child is not left at risk as a result of any delay.

-This policy was fully reviewed and revised in June 2020 to establish the key principles and processes behind this important policy.
+AMENDMENTThis policy was fully reviewed and revised in June 2021 to establish the key principles and processes behind this important policy.
 It recognises that there will be differences of opinion between professionals, but these should be resolved promptly and with regard to the perceived risk to the child.
 It is anticipated that most differences of opinion can be dealt with on a practitioner-to-practitioner basis.

 This policy has been developed by Knowsley Safeguarding Children's Partnership to ensure that all agencies working within Knowsley, (including Health, Education, Housing, Children's Social Care, Adult Services, Probation, Police and third sector organisations), have access to a straight forward, multi-agency policy to quickly resolve and where necessary escalate professional differences where there are concerns that the welfare and safety of children and young people are at risk of being compromised.

 The aim of this policy is to promote a culture of partnership working, whereby all agencies working with children, young people and their families feel confident, able and supported to address concerns in situations where there are differences in professional judgements around the response to the well-being and safety of children and young people.